-- (a) if the other party to the agreement is also a ship, the master of, or SSO for, that other ship; or - (b) if the other party to the agreement is a port operator, the PSO; or - (c) if the other party to the agreement is a port facility operator, the PFSO; or - (d) if the other party to the agreement is a port service provider, the PSPSO. - (2) A declaration of security must set out - - (a) contact details for the parties and signatories to the agreement; - (b) the period for which the declaration is valid; and - (c) the maritime security level in force for each party. - (3) A copy of the declaration of security must be kept by a party to the agreement for a period of 7 years beginning on the day after the declaration ceases to be valid.
+- if the other party to the agreement is also a ship, the master of, or SSO for, that other - if the other party to the agreement is a port operator, the PSO; or (b) - if the other party to the agreement is a port facility operator, the PFSO; or (c) - if the other party to the agreement is a port service provider, the PSPSO. (d) - (2) A declaration of security must set out - - contact details for the parties and signatories to the agreement; - the period for which the declaration is valid; and - the maritime security level in force for each party. - (3) A copy of the declaration of security must be kept by a party to the agreement for a period of 7 years beginning on the day after the declaration ceases to be valid.